moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/sysadminhandsonlab6.md

 2. Run `sudo gitlab-ctl tail gitaly/current` to see the current JSON output for Gitaly logging.

 3. Change Gitaly's log format from JSON to text formatting.
 In your preferred text editor, locate the line `gitaly['configuration]`.
-Inside this configuraion object, you will see a logging configuration similar to below:
+Inside this configuration object, you will see a logging configuration similar to below:

 ```bash
 # gitaly['configuration'] = {